 The main requirements are that a purchase contract be signed by the end buyer and they have financing in place to close on this deal.
 Once the funding partner has everything they need, the middle man uses the funding partners money in his behalf to fund the deal.
 Now the middle man is on title which is what the bank wants.
 Now, at the same time, or close to it, the middle man and the end buyer are also closing with the title company.
 Money from that transaction between middle man and end buyer will go to pay off the transactional funding partner and everyone is happy.
 Transactional funding partner walks away with a few points for having his money tied up for a few minutes, middle man is happy to make some money because without funding, he wouldn’t be able to do deals, and end buyer is happy they found a great investment property.
 So everyone wins.

 If you google transactional funding you will find a lot of companies that offer this service for investors.
 Be careful though because not all are alike.
 There are a lot of little hidden fees that add up and just make sure you know everything before you pull the trigger.

 We are a little bit unique when it comes to transactional funding because we literally fund our students deals.
 It’s our money.
-We are not borrowing the money from someone like most everyone else is.
-And because we don’t have to borrow money from someone else, we don’t have to pass on all the little fees that everyone else does.
-There are no admin fees, no doc fees, no processing fees, no just because you use us fees.
-All we charge is 2 points on same day deals, whatever the amount is.
-So if you use $100,000 to fund one of your deals, it will cost you $2000… that’s it.
+We are not borrowing the money from someone like most everyone else does.
+Because we don’t have to borrow money from someone else, we don’t have to pass on all the little fees that everyone else does.
+There are no admin fees, no doc fees, no processing fees, and no "just because you use us" fees.
+On the same or next day deals, there are no points and no fees!
 There is no minimum requirement either, however, we do have a maximum.
 That maximum is $600,000.
 Anything over that and you’ll need to get the money somewhere else.